 Best Almost Free Checking Accounts (Major Banks)

-- Bank of America eBanking – This account requires a $25 minimum opening deposit.
-Unless certain requirements are met, you’ll need to pay an $8.95 monthly fee.
+- Bank of America MyAccess Checking – This account requires a $25 minimum opening deposit.
+Unless certain requirements are met (have at least one qualifying direct deposit of $250 or more, or maintain an average daily balance of $1,500 or more), you’ll need to pay an $12 monthly fee.
+Students under 23 are exempt.
 On a positive note, the account doesn’t have any early closure fees.
-If you use an ATM outside of the Bank of America network of ATMs, you’ll be charged a $2 fee over and above the other bank’s ATM fees.
-Last but not least, if you use your debit card just once during the month, you’ll be charged $5.
+If you use an ATM outside of the Bank of America network of ATMs, you’ll be charged a $2.50 fee over and above the other bank’s ATM fees.
+Last but not least, overdraft fee is $35.

 - Chase Total Checking – Chase doesn’t have a monthly debit card fee with this account, but they make it up in regular monthly fees.
-Unless you meet certain requirements, you’ll pay a whopping $12 each month just to have the account.
+Unless you meet certain requirements (one of these: direct deposits totaling $500 or more, $1,500 minimum daily balance, or average daily balance of $5,000 in linked deposits/investments) you’ll pay a whopping $12 each month just to have the account.
 The minimum deposit required to open the account is $25.
 If you close the account within 90 days you’ll face a $25 fee.
 Finally, to use an ATM outside of the Chase network, you’ll need to pay a $2 fee, in addition to the ATM’s fees.
+Overdraft fee is $34.

-- Wells Fargo Value Checking – This account has one of the biggest opening deposits required at $100.
-Once you have the account open, unless you meet certain requirements you’ll pay a monthly fee of $5.
+- Wells Fargo Value Checking – This account has one of the biggest opening deposits required at $50.
+Once you have the account open, unless you meet certain requirements ($1,500 minimum daily balance, or qualifying direct deposits totaling $500 or more each statement cycle) you’ll pay a monthly fee of $7 (or $9 if using paper statements).
 The out of network ATM fee is $2.50.
 With this account there is no early closure fee.
-However, they are currently testing a $3 debit card fee in certain states: Georgia, Nevada, New Mexico, Oregon, and Washington.
+The overdraft fee is $35.

 - Citi Basic Checking – Citi has one of the only accounts with no opening deposit minimum requirement.
 You can open the account without depositing anything.
-The monthly fee on this account is $8, unless you meet certain requirements.
+The monthly fee on this account is $10, unless you meet certain requirements (one of the following: one direct deposit and one bill payment per statement cycle, $1,500 in combined average monthly balances in checking or with linked day-to-day savings, or account holder is > 62 years of age).
 If you close the account in the first 90 days you’ll have to pay a $25 closure fee.
-You’ll need to pay a $2 fee each time you use another bank’s ATM.
+You’ll need to pay a $2.50 fee each time you use another bank’s ATM.
 Surprisingly, Citibank is not charging a debit card fee.
+Overdraft fee is 34.

-- U.S. Bank Easy Checking – To open this account, you’ll need $50 to get started.
-The monthly fee on the account is $6.95, unless you meet requirements.
+- U.S. Bank Easy Checking – To open this account, you’ll need $25 to get started.
+The monthly fee on the account is $6.95, unless you meet requirements (have combined monthly direct deposits totaling $1,000 or maintain an average account balance of $1,500).
 They are looking for long-term customers – close the account in the first 180 days and you’ll pay $25.
 Out of network ATM fee is $2.50.
 This account has no monthly debit card fee.
+Overdraft fee is $36.